wisp-gg/whmcs/README.md

 12. Click the Module Settings tab, choose for Module Name Pterodactyl and for the Server Group the group you created in step 8.
 13. Fill all non-optional fields, and you are good to go!

-## Migrating from death-droid's module
+## Migrating from pterodactyl's module
-Migrating is simple, delete death-droid's module and then upload this one instead of it.
-Then do the steps 3-6 in Installation instructions above and resetup all products.
+This module is backwards compatible and requires no changing other than switchinig to this module.

 ## Overwriting values through configurable options
 Overwriting values can be done through either Configurable Options or Custom Fields.